 This out of the way park encompasses more than 2,000 square miles of the Central Alaska Range and the vast permafrost-stricken plains to the north.
 While Alaska has some of the best hikes in the country, the trails here, like the signs of modernity, are sparse.

 Denali is the staggering main attraction, of course.
 The roof of North America at 20,320’ (6,193 m), along with Foraker and Hunter Mountains, make this subrange one of the most popular climbing destinations in the state.
-With no porters, lodges, cooks, or really any of the comforts you’ll find on other expeditions, climbing Denali means you have to be almost entirely self-sufficient.
+With no porters, lodges, cooks, or really any of the comforts you’ll find on other expeditions, even if you’re only backpacking in Denali, and especially if you’re climbing, you have to be almost entirely self-sufficient.
 For me, that’s the appeal: you’re utterly remote, no easy way out, and at the mercy of the elements.
 How much do you trust your training and determination?

 The Cascades Were My Primer for the Bigger Peaks up North